 Pair this with weather-based healing moves like Morning Sun and wall-breaking attacks like Toxic, and you have a recipe for success.

 This Legendary dual Flying/Fire-type has a whopping 125 Special Attack stat, which enables Moltres to effortlessly melt through its opponent.
 Inflicting targets with burn is also extremely beneficial, particularly when you’re looking to remove any squishy damage dealers from the field.

 If the threat of Scorching Sands wasn’t bad enough, Moltres’ ability to heal itself with Roost and remove hazards from the field is incredibly potent.

 Despite its Legendary status, Entei has the lowest base states in our top 10 – maxing out at a not too shabby 580.
 If you’re after a pure Fire-type Pokemon, then you really can’t go wrong with Entei.
 The Legendary dog’s signature move, Sacred Fire is incredibly potent as it has 100 power and a 50% chance of burning the target.

-- Read More: Pokemon Sword & Shield new Shiny fact
+- Read More: Every missing Pokemon in Sword and Shield

 To make things even better, Entei has some pretty impressive stats with a base attack of (115), HP (115), and speed (100).
 Consider teaching Entei Stone Edge, Extreme Speed, and Flare Blitz for a competitive moveset that will leave your opponents in the dust.